openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 the [Quality Selection Guide](Quality-Selection-Guide/index.html).
 If the track contains less than 5 detections then all of the detections in the track will be processed.
 If one or more detections have the same quality value, then the detection(s) with the lower frame index take precedence.

+`FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` allows you to include detections based on properties in addition to those from the `QUALITY_SELECTION_PROPERTY`.
+To do this, you need to set the property `BEST_DETECTION_PROPERTY_NAME_LIST` in the previous stage of processing.
+This property is a string composed of a semi-colon separated list of detection properties.
+For example, if you want to use something other than `CONFIDENCE` for the `QUALITY_SELECTION_PROPERTY`, but you also want to include the detection with the highest confidence in your feed-forward track, then you can set the `BEST_DETECTION_PROPERTY_NAME_LIST` property to `"CONFIDENCE"` in the first stage, and then set the `FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` property to `"BEST_CONFIDENCE"`.

 # Superset Region